joelngwt/CloudyNvCapture/README.md

 3. Change the IP address to the IP address of the machine you want to stream from.
 4. Search for the `firstPort` variable.
 5. Change the port to the port you want to stream from.
 Note that this is the first port.
 Additional players use the next port following it.
-6. Search for the `bufferWidth` and `bufferHeight` variables.
-7. Change the parameters as necessary for your application.
-This should match the size of the game window for optimal quality.

 ## Compiling DXIFRShim
 1. Open DXIFRShim_VS2013.sln.